ben-wangz/blog/docs/src/intro/me.md

     + maintaining data processing platforms for 1688, aliexpress, etc.
         * no online fault
 * kpi: 3.75 all the time except 3.5+(once)
+* main reason to leave: deep dive into stream processing and k8s

 ### intern at Alibaba Group
 * time: 2014.07 - 2015.04